Azure/azure-openai-samples/solution_accelerators/PowerApp/readme.md

 # OpenAI PowerApp

-This application showcases the incredible capabilities of Azure AI Cognitive services in extracting data from diverse unstructured file formats.
-It also highlights the seamless integration of OpenAI's cutting-edge machine learning and natural language processing technologies, enabling users to unlock powerful insights and drive meaningful outcomes.
-By leveraging interactive demos and a wide range of features, you can experience firsthand the transformative potential of OpenAI.
-Rapidly derive valuable insights from unstructured data, including audio files, PDF documents, and videos.
-Additionally, streamline your operations by creating automated workflows using Azure cognitive services and Power Platform, empowering you to efficiently handle inquiries, feedback, and conversations.
+This application showcases the remarkable capabilities of Azure AI Cognitive Services in extracting data from diverse unstructured file formats.
+Also learn how OpenAI can be seamlessly integrated into workflows to create useful applications.
+Through interactive demos and features, you can experience the impressive capabilities of OpenAI's machine learning and natural language processing.
+Use OpenAI's large llanguage model (LLM) to quickly understand and analyze unstructured data like audio files, PDFs, and videos.
+With Azure Cognitive Services and the Power Platform, you can automate processes to handle inquiries, feedback, and conversations more efficiently, empowering your organization.

 ![image](https://github.com/msavita-cloud/azure-openai-samples/assets/65045244/2ca0f7c8-f900-4785-ada7-77b7345f3748)